Christopher D. Ittner

 Research Interests: cost accounting, intangible assets, performance measurement

-Professor Ittner’s research focuses on the design, implementation, and performance consequences of performance measurement and cost management systems.
+Professor Ittner’s research focuses on the design, implementation, and performance consequences of performance measurement, cost management, and enterprise risk management systems.
 His articles have been published in the Harvard Business Review and leading academic accounting, marketing, and operations management journals.
-He is a senior editor at Production and Operations Management and has served as an associate editor for Accounting, Organizations and Society, Management Science, and several other academic journals.
+He is an editor of The Accounting Review, and has served as senior editor at Production and Operations Management and associate editor for Accounting, Organizations and Society, Management Science, and several other academic journals.
 His work on the association between customer satisfaction measures and financial performance received the American Accounting Association’s Notable Contribution to Management Accounting Literature Award.

-Professor Ittner teaches the Management Accounting MBA course and executive education sessions on cost accounting and marketing metrics.
+Professor Ittner teaches the undergraduate management accounting core course, an MBA cost management elective, and executive education sessions on cost accounting and marketing metrics.
 In addition, he runs management accounting doctoral courses for students from throughout the United States and Europe.
 He is the recipient of several MBA teaching awards.

 Professor Ittner received his BS from California State University, Long Beach, his MBA from UCLA, and a Doctorate in Business Administration from Harvard University.